 Subsequently, in 1989 U.S. 80 was decommissioned.
 The portion of old U.S. 80 from Benson through Douglas and then on to the state’s border with New Mexico was renamed State Route 80.
 The name Jefferson Davis Memorial Highway, however, still appears on some maps for the stretch of S.R.
 80 between Benson and Tombstone, although it appears that its official designation as the Jefferson Davis highway died when U.S. 80 became defunct.

 But even though there may no longer be a Jefferson Davis Memorial Highway in Arizona, the monument remains along U.S. 60 across from the Peralta Road turnoff.
 The ownership of the monument isn’t clear.
 It was donated to the state during its 1943 dedication, but ADOT is reluctant to acknowledge state ownership.
-The Arizona Division of the UDC was officially disbanded in 2012, but a local organization called the Dixie Chapter of the UDC exists, although it appears to be solely dedicated to placing wreath on veterans’ graves on Memorial Day, and it’s unclear if it’s affiliated with the national UDC.
+The Arizona Division of the UDC was disbanded about 2002, but a local organization called the Dixie Chapter of the UDC exists, although it appears to be solely dedicated to placing wreath on veterans’ graves on Memorial Day, and it’s unclear if it’s affiliated with the national UDC.
 A 1998 encroachment permit issued by ADOT to the neo-Confederate group Sons of Confederate Veterans, Colonel Sherod Hunter Camp 1525, indicates that they are the monument’s owners.

 The ownership of the monument, however, isn’t as important as the public’s opportunity to request that it be relocated to a museum or private property.
 ADOT’s encroachment permit regulations (A.A.C.
 R17-3-502) include a list of the things that qualify for a permit.
 The list includes, “For such uses as the Director specifies.”
 In other words, anything that ADOT is willing to approve.
 There are no provisions in ADOT’s regulations, unfortunately, to allow the public to protest the approval of an encroachment permit, or to petition for the removal of an existing monument.